tetrateio/dmz-workshop/03-Security/README.md

   Resolution:  STATIC
 ```

-You'll note that the mesh configuration delivered the to the Public Cloud West clusters identifies the route for `west.secure.$PREFIX.private.mesh` (`west.secure.abz.private.mesh` in my example) to connect via a `remoteGateway` located in a `network` that we've tagged as DMZ in our topology, and it will transit via a mesh internal port of `15443` via mTLS communication.
+You'll note that the mesh configuration delivered to the Public Cloud West clusters identifies the route for `west.secure.$PREFIX.private.mesh` (`west.secure.abz.private.mesh` in my example) to connect via a `remoteGateway` located in a `network` that we've tagged as DMZ in our topology, and it will transit via a mesh internal port of `15443` via mTLS communication.

 - Now change your kubecontext to the DMZ cluster and look at the same `ServiceEntry` using the exact same `kubectl describe` command:
 ```bash